 - Continue to modify HCPSS Essential Curriculum and curriculum resources to align with new state standards and requirements of COMAR. - Use student achievement data, teacher feedback, and advisory committee input to enhance HCPSS curriculum with the goal that all students will graduate from high school prepared for entry-level college and job training courses. - Administer Measures of Academic Progress (MAP) assessment to all students in Grades 1-8. - Score Bridge Plan projects and oversee processes designed to ensure that all students meet graduation requirements.

-- Salaries and Wages, and Contracted Services reflect reductions to constrain the budget in light of funding challenges. - Supplies and Materials in FY 2017 were prefunded with FY 2016 year-end funds.
+- Salaries and Wages, and Contracted Services decrease because of efforts to constrain the budget request in light of budget challenges. - Supplies and Materials in FY 2017 were prefunded with FY 2016 year-end funds.